netzpirat/guard-coffeescript/README.md

 ![travis-ci](http://travis-ci.org/netzpirat/guard-coffeescript.png)

-Guard::CoffeeScript compiles you CoffeeScripts automatically when files are modified.
+Guard::CoffeeScript compiles or validates your CoffeeScripts automatically when files are modified.

 Tested on MRI Ruby 1.8.7, 1.9.2 and the latest versions of JRuby & Rubinius.

 If you have any questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

 ## Install